taolson/Admiran/doc/Compiler.md

-# A tour of the mirac compiler internals
+# A tour of the Admiran compiler internals
-The mirac compiler comprises a hierarchy of 26 modules, each performing a specific function in the compiler pass pipeline from source file to asm binary.
+The Admiran compiler comprises a hierarchy of 26 modules, each performing a specific function in the compiler pass pipeline from source file to asm binary.
 We'll tour these in a bottom-up order, based upon when they are used in the pipeline.

 The overall pipeline looks like: